aurelia/cli/README.md

 Note: Always run commands from a Bash (preferred) or Powershell prompt.
 Depending on your environment, you may need to use `sudo` when executing npm global installs.

+Note: While creating a new project doesn't require NPM 3, front-end development, in general, requires a flat-package structure, which is not what NPM < 3 provides.
+It is recommended that you update to NPM 3, which will be able to manage this structural requirement.

 ## Creating A New Aurelia Project

 To create a new project, you can run `au new`.
 You will be presented with a number of options.
 If you aren't sure what you want, you can select one of the defaults.
 Otherwise, you can create a custom project.
 Simply follow the prompts.